Trinity Centre for Literary and Cultural Translation

 The refurbishment ensured that the original domestic character and appearance of the building was enhanced and brought back to life.
 Since the project has been completed it has been the finalist of a number of architectural conservation awards.

-The Centre has since become a beacon for translation scholars and practitioners around the world, as well as being an important cultural outreach centre for Trinity College.
+The Centre is now a beacon for translation scholars and practitioners from around the world, as well as being an important cultural outreach centre for Trinity College and its School of Languages, Literatures and Cultural Studies.

 The tour will take place on the ground and first floors of the building only.